 Eco-friendly and made from 100 per cent natural PU rubber, it's biodegradable and recyclable.
 After use, simply wipe clean with a lemon juice and water solution.
 In terms of size, it measures 180cm long by 66cm wide.
 It's 4mm thick, and it weighs 2.5kg.

-Choose the Gritin Resistance Bands if you are looking to tone your body with minimal equipment – whether that's due to space issues or because you want to be able to work out anywhere.
+Choose the SHREDDY Resistance Bands if you are looking to tone with minimal equipment – whether that's due to space issues or because you want to be able to work out anywhere.
 You can take these bands to the gym with you once it reopens, or on holiday, to work out outside and more.
-You buy the bands based on your fitness level, and they come in a set so you can use them throughout your fitness journey – they grow as you do.
+You buy the bands based on your fitness level, and they come in a handy sustainable cotton drawstring pouch so you can pop them in your bag.

 When in use

 Made from polyester, custom cotton and a rubber blend, these bands are latex-free, completely vegan.
 Due to their nature, these resistance bands really are suitable for all fitness levels.
-They come in five different sizes from light to medium and XX heavy, with an extended length of 600mm by 50mm.
+They come in five different strengths from light to XX heavy.
+The best part?
+They all look super cute – to make getting sweaty look good.

 If it's a running machine you are after, then the JTX Sprint-7 is our top recommendation – it's in our best treadmills roundup.
 Not only does it feature a cushioned deck for protecting your joints when jogging, sprinting or running, but it features a range of pre-set programmes and adjustable incline for simulating uphill running.